Alaska: Making an impact

 I am serving with church planters in Loveland, Colo., this summer.
 Recently, we had opportunities to put into practice Colossians 4:5, which says, "Be wise in the way you act toward outsiders; make the most of every opportunity."

 Usually on Sundays, we get to church two hours early to unload the trailer and set up for worship services in a local elementary school.
 However, one particular Sunday when we arrived, the parking lot was filled with bicyclists, and we couldn't park in our usual area.
-We found out a major round-trip bike ride from Denver to Fort/p>/em>... [continue]
+We found out a major round-trip bike ride from Denver to Fort Collins was under way to benefit people with multiple sclerosis.
+In the course... [continue]

 Quebec: No language barrier for God